 NREL Leadership in Grid-Mod Projects Highlights National Progress

-There’s a lot of opportunity for progress, however, and the GMLC is taking the right steps toward a national momentum on the issue.
-Collaboration within the GMLC is encouraging—13 laboratories, extensive partnerships with industry, state and regional offices, and research institutions—all recognizing the broader impact of their work.
+The fact that we’re aware of the challenges, however, puts us halfway there.
+There’s a lot of opportunity for progress, and the GMLC is taking the right steps toward a national momentum on the issue.
+As vice-chair of the GMLC, I’m encouraged by the collaboration I’ve seen—13 laboratories, extensive partnerships with industry, state and regional offices, and research institutions—all recognizing the broader impact of their work.

 The six NREL-led projects are a cross section of the GMLC work.
 They show that equal importance must be given to developing technical tools and putting those tools to use.
 Most of all, they highlight the interdependence of GMLC projects; every insight gained is an asset toward a secure and resilient national grid.

 —Juan Torres, vice-chair of the GMLC and associate laboratory director, ESI

 One strength of the GMLC is that each project under the GMLC program contains lessons that are important outside of their respective scope.
 For example, one of the six projects that NREL led has a direct focus on Alaska but relevance to a much broader market.
 Project 1.3.21 — Alaska Microgrid Partnership is an effort to improve the state’s approximately 200 isolated microgrid systems, which depend almost exclusively on imported diesel.
 The mostly native population that the microgrids serve will see their fuel costs decrease in place of expensive upgrades to the power system, with results that will be shared by similar communities in the Arctic.